5elc0uth/5elc0uth/README.md

 ### 🙋‍♂️ `About Me`

 Hello there! 👋 I'm Adams Okwori, a Front End Developer passionate about crafting engaging user experiences through clean, efficient code.
-With expertise in HTML, CSS, JavaScript, and React, I specialize in creating responsive, dynamic interfaces that prioritize user experience.
+With expertise in HTML, CSS, and JavaScript, I specialize in creating responsive, dynamic interfaces that prioritize user experience.
 I value collaboration and innovation, always seeking to stay ahead of the curve in the fast-paced world of web development.
 Let's build something great together!

 ### 💻 `Tech Stack`
 #### 🎨 Designs & Wireframes